STK Antenna Models

 p Input parameter characterizing the weighting family as shown in above equation.

-Changes the phase and amplitude across the array elements to steer and shape the beam.
-Like the Raised Cosine except for the cosine being squared.
+This algorithm changes the phase and amplitude across the array elements to steer and shape the beam.
+It is like the Raised Cosine, except for the cosine being squared.
 A parameter, p, value of 0.08 is equal to the Hamming beam former.
-The amplitude distribution is given by:
+This beamformer is only available for linear arrays.

 Parameter Description